Francis Bell (actor): Career

-His character Max Ramsay, was a key character for the show's first year.
-Soon after the serial switched from the Seven Network to Channel Ten in early 1986, Bell abruptly left the show.
-To accommodate this loss, the new character of Max's brother Tom was hastily introduced.
+From 1985 until 1986, Bell played original character Max Ramsay in soap opera Neighbours.
+Soon after the serial switched from the Seven Network to Network Ten, Bell abruptly left the show due to a serious back injury.
+Bell had intended to leave Neighbours before his back problems flared up.
+While negotiations were ongoing between his agent and the production company, Bell realised that he did not want to do the show anymore.
+He also took a fall on the set, which aggravated his back injury and left him with muscle spasms and pain.
+Bell filmed his final scenes in March 1986.
+To accommodate this loss, the new character of Max's brother Tom Ramsay (Gary Files) was hastily introduced.
 In the story Tom arrived to take the reins of Max's plumbing business while Max was away; behind the scenes the scriptwriters went through the scripts replacing "Max" with "Tom", with Tom speaking the dialogue written for Max.

-Other roles

-Prior to Neighbours, Bell had minor roles in The Sullivans and Sons and Daughters.